AngCamp/PavLabEngrams/EngramCellClassifier/JeagerEngramCellGenesignaturesinotherdatasets.md

 # This is for the filerting out those with features that
 # I'm not sure what the appropriate number for us is, in the tutorial there were 13700 nfeatures
-#and the filterd out cells with less then 200 and greater than 2500, so I geuss  cells with more than
+#and the filterd out cells with less then 200 and greater than 2500, so I guess  cells with more than
 # a quarter of nFeatures and less than 10% of that is unacceptable?
 Hoch5k.GCadult <- subset(Hoch5k.GCadult, subset = nFeature_RNA > 20 & nFeature_RNA < 250 & percent.mt < 5)